Climate-Justice-Montreal/cjm/README.md

 # Updating the website version of Jekyll

 Right now, Wordpress is constantly emailing me with updates to plugins, and even Wordpress itself.
 Every update could potentially break our site as it becomes incompatible with certain plugins.
-True, right now we pay someone to fix our messes for us.
-Meanwhile, hackers are throwing tons of password combinations at our Wordpress login page all the time, and who knows what could happen unless we update constantly.
+Meanwhile, hackers are throwing tons of password combinations at our Wordpress login page all the time.
 We also need constant backups.
 By comparison, let's see here, [Jekyll 4.0](https://jekyllrb.com/docs/history/) came out in August 2019, and as of April, 2020 has had zero updates; there seems to be maybe one minor security fix per year, half of them don't apply.
 Oh and Github backs up automatically for us.

 Anyway, at some point, GitHub may send us an email saying that we need to update our website.
 The email will contain instructions and all that.
 Most updates will happen automatically without any intervention, because this site essentially uses zero plugins.
 But anyway, worst case scenario, if we need to do an update, it will involve editing the file ```Gemfile.lock``` and simply changing the numbers to whatever GitHub's email tells you to change them to.
 For instance, it might say to change ```jekyll (4.0.0)``` to ```jekyll (4.1.0)```.
 Do this and the update is complete.
+In fact, right now, we don't even have a Gemfile.lock, so Github should update for us.
 Try the website and see if anything is broken, but probably everything will be fine.
 If it's broken, perhaps just downgrade Jekyll (a.k.a. back to 4.0.0) see if someone technical can fix it by reading Jekyll's release notes.
 Worst case scenario, we'll probably be fine just ignoring the update or could pay someone to figure it out.

 # This site vs. Wordpress
 Making changes will take a bit of time to learn, but it's not tons more complicated than Wordpress, which does offer a graphical interface, but good luck finding what you want and then learning to operate it within the dozens of options and plugins.
 Also, in terms of multilingual functionality, Wordpress is pretty good but it is still work to get translations to link.
 I would need to teach the next person something; it is not instantly intuitive.
 Also, the final product isn't as good -- I haven't been able to figure out how to get the headers and all the menus to translate automatically.
 Basically, it would take specialized knowledge to change the architecture of the Wordpress site anyway, so why not just make a better structure within which to easily make the minor everyday changes we need.
 This structure also makes it easier to have a written README that anyone can access, anyone can learn anytime about how to make changes, and anyone can suggest improvements by proposing a pull request.